Last updated on 7 October 2021

 Heed the doctor’s recommendation.
 If you are concerned about scarring, seek the doctor’s input on recommended creams and lotions.
 Protect the scar from the sun with sunscreen and covered clothing.

-However, should you be in doubt over the severity of your injury, make your way down to the A&E to seek immediate medical attention.
+However, should you have any questions or concerns about the severity of your injury, make your way down to the A&E to seek immediate medical attention.

 During a medical emergency in Singapore, you can also call +65 6473 2222 for an ambulance that will transport you to the nearest hospital or a hospital of your choice.
 Learn more about Parkway Emergency services.